 · Storage.
 When it comes to dining rooms, storage isn’t always the first thing that comes to mind.
 But a place to store extra dishes, silverware and other items should be a priority.
 If you have the space a sideboard is the perfect solution.

 · Seating: A variety of seating is always a good idea.
 Personally, I like a slight mix’n’match look.
-The upholstered NALDA chairs were a perfect complement to the existing chairs, and worked nicely with the NOMARI bench (which is a great space-saver in a small space!)
+The upholstered NALDA chairs were a perfect complement to the existing chairs.

 · Lighting: In most cases, a dining room looks best with an overhead pendant or chandelier hanging over the table.
 If the room isn’t too big this will suffice, but you can also consider wall lamps, or even table lamps.
 My advice is to install dimmers for controlling the amount of light in a given area and it can instantly change the mood and character of a room.”